Jeff-Lowrey/imap_mcp/README.md

 # smtp_mcp
-An example MCP client and server to interface with an SMTP server
+An example Model Context Protocol client and server to interface with an SMTP server

+This server will allow an MCP Host to send email messages over SMTP.

+Tasks:
+1. Implement